-- a) Determine if breathing is adequate and assess oxygen saturation (SpO2) with pulse oximeter. - (1) If patient's ventilations are not adequate, provide assistance with 100% oxygen using Bag-Valve-Mask (BVM). - (i) For all ages except neonates, deliver 1 breath every 5 seconds (8-12 breaths/ min). - (ii) For a neonate, deliver 1 breath every 3 seconds; higher rates may be required. - (2) The decision to oxygenate will be based on the patient's clinical condition. - (i) If the patient has SpO2 less than 94%, administer supplemental oxygen, titrated to SpO2 level of 94%. - (ii) Supplemental oxygen is not needed if SpO2 greater than or equal to 94% unless the patient is in respiratory distress, acutely dyspneic, or suffering from suspected CO poisoning.
+- a) Determine if breathing is adequate and assess oxygen saturation (SpO2) with pulse oximeter. - (1) If patient's ventilations are not adequate, provide assistance with 100% oxygen using Bag-Valve-Mask (BVM). - (i) For patients 13 years of age and older, deliver 1 breath every 6 seconds (10 breaths per minute). - (ii) For neonates and patients less than 13 years of age, deliver 1 breath every 3 seconds (20 breaths per minute). - (iii) For newly born patients (first hour after delivery), refer to Newly Born Protocols 5.2 and 5.3. - (2) The decision to oxygenate will be based on the patient's clinical condition. - (i) If the patient has SpO2 less than 94%, administer supplemental oxygen, titrated to SpO2 level of 94%. - (ii) Supplemental oxygen is not needed if SpO2 greater than or equal to 94% unless the patient is in respiratory distress, acutely dyspneic, or suffering from suspected CO poisoning.
 Patients in severe respiratory distress may benefit from high-flow oxygen from a nonrebreather (NRB). - (iii) Unless in respiratory distress, avoid administration of high-flow oxygen to patients presenting with the following conditions: - (a) STEMI / angina - (b) CVA / stroke - (c) Post-arrest - (iv) CO exposure: Apply 100% oxygen via NRB mask.
-Maintain SpO2 at 100%. - (3) Utilize continuous ETCO2 waveform monitoring in all intubated patients. - (4) Measure carbon monoxide level with a co-oximeter, if appropriate and available.
+Maintain SpO2 at 100%.

+- (3) Utilize continuous ETCO2 waveform monitoring in all intubated patients. - (4) Measure carbon monoxide level with a co-oximeter, if appropriate and available.